-Current: Net selling price of a medicinal product, foodstuff intended for particular nutritional use or medical device agreed in the next reimbursement decision (continuation) may not be higher than the actual price.
+Current: Net selling price of a medicinal product, Foodstuff or MedDev agreed in the next reimbursement decision (continuation) may not be higher than the actual price.

-Draft: The cost of one defined daily dose ("DDD") of a medicinal product availability in pharmacies could not exceed: (i) 150% of the DDD cost of the limit base, if the medicinal product being subject to continuation proceedings is an equivalent of the medicinal product constituting the limit base; (ii) 150% of the DDD cost of the cheapest equivalent, if the medicinal product being subject to continuation proceedings is not equivalent to the medicinal product constituting the limit base.
-This is one of the most criticized changes by pharmaceutical companies as it may result in withdrawing certain products from reimbursement due to price referencing system in Europe.
+Draft: The cost of one DDD of a medicinal product availability in pharmacies could not exceed: (i) 150% of the DDD cost of the limit base if the medicinal product being subject to continuation proceedings is an equivalent of the medicinal product constituting the limit base; (ii) 150% of the DDD cost of the cheapest equivalent, if the medicinal product being subject to continuation proceedings is not equivalent to the medicinal product constituting the limit base.